HD 163296

-The star
+Characteristics

 ASAS light curve of HD 163296, showing the dimming events in 2001, 2002 and 2005.

 HD 163296 was first identified in the Henry Draper Catalogue.
 The star was first identified to have peculiar hydrogen emission lines in 1925, based on observations with the Mount Wilson Observatory by Paul W. Merrill, Milton L. Humason and Cora G. Burwell.
 The star was classified as having a spectral type of A2e.
 In 1984, it was first considered that HD 163296 is a Herbig Ae star due to the H-alpha and NaD lines having a P Cygni profile.
 The status as a Herbig Ae star was questioned at the time.
 It was, however concluded that it is surrounded by a dust shell from near-infrared excess.
 Later in 1989, it was found that magnesium and calcium lines have short-term variability from observations with the International Ultraviolet Explorer, showing that it is similar to the Herbig Ae star AB Aurigae.
 Observations with Hubble STIS showed Herbig-Haro nebulosity that is often associated with Herbig Ae stars.
 These nebulae are called HH 409 A/B/C. Additionally, a jet was detected with STIS in Lyman alpha and silicon emission, which had a velocity of 335-380 km/s.
 Observations with Chandra X-ray showed that the X-ray emission is dominated by accretion of material from the disk onto the star's surface.
 X-ray emission alongside the Ly-alpha jet was also detected.
 A team analysing XMM-Newton data concluded that the X-ray emission does not originate from the accretion shock, and the team proposed that the emission comes from the shock at the jet's base and the star's corona.
 The jet was also directly imaged with VLT/MUSE in H-alpha and sulfur emission lines.

 The star's age was first determined to be 5 Myrs, but some recent works find an age of 10 Myrs.
 Other recent works find ages between 6-7 Myrs.
 The star is suspected to co-move with the young stellar object candidate 2MASS J17564004-2159530, with a separation of 30,600 AU.
 It is also suspected that the star could belong to a small moving group of 13 stars, called HSC 103.
 This group would have HD 163296 and HD 166191 as their brightest members.
 However, it is unclear if these stars belong to the same group.

 The star experienced a dimming event in 2001, at which the V-band magnitude dropped by 0.8 and brightened in 2002 in the near-infrared.
 This was reproduced by modelling a jet-like feature and a disk wind.
 A disk wind is produced by the interaction of the star with the inner edge of the disk, which ejects dust and gas away from the disk.
 The drop in brightness was caused by a dust clump being ejected into the disk wind and blocking the light in the V-band, but increasing the near-infrared brightness.